 Types of Metrics

-There are different kinds of metrics you can add to a model: additive metrics, non-additive metrics, and semi-additive metrics.
-This section explains the different kinds of metrics and how AtScale's aggregate system manages them.
+There are four kinds of metrics you can add to a model: Additive metrics, non-additive metrics, semi-additive metrics, and calculations.
+This section describes each type of metric and how AtScale's aggregate system manages them.

 You add a metric to a model by first identifying the fact dataset of your model, then applying aggregate calculations to the quantifiable dataset columns.
 The type of aggregate calculation you apply determines the type of metric it is.